 - Lift the bar off the ground, keeping your back straight and hinging at your hips throughout the entire movement.
 Focus on pushing through the heels until you feel a stretch in your hamstrings.

 - Hold for a brief pause before lowering it back down.

 2. Good Morning

-Good morning exercise can effectively strengthen the posterior chain if performed correctly.
+Good morning exercise has been a staple in my routine, and I can confidently say it effectively strengthens the posterior chain when performed correctly.